Updated: January 2017

 - Event Planning School – If you are still interested in classroom classes, you can search for colleges near you that have event planning degrees here.

-- Become An Event Planner Course Guide – If you prefer a home study course about becoming an event planner and starting your own business then click here.
-This course is $29 for limited time.
+- Become An Event Planner Course – If you prefer a home study course about becoming an event planner and starting your own business then click here.
+This course is $47.

 3. You can get a job with an event planning company.